microsoft/rnx-kit/.github/ISSUE_TEMPLATE/bug_report.md

   - Can you attach build logs?
   - Can you attach screenshots?

+  Please note that rnx-kit is still in the early stages of development.
+  We are hard at work, adding new packages and features on a regular basis.
-  Please note that support for using rnx-kit packages outside of Microsoft is still highly experimental.
-While we would be interested to hear feedback if you run into issues, supporting external users is not currently a high priority for the development team, so we unfortunately cannot guarantee prompt support at this time.
+  We welcome your feedback in this bug report.
+Given our focus on building out the first "complete" version of @rnx-kit, supporting external users is not currently a high priority, so we unfortunately cannot guarantee prompt responses at this time.
 -->

 ### Your environment